Washington’s unemployment system flooded with claims as coronavirus fallout grows

 Statewide, 14,846 unemployment insurance claims were filed during the week that ended last Saturday.
 That’s more than double the number from a week earlier, according to department figures released Thursday.

-Claims have surged even faster since Sunday, when Gov. Jay Inslee mandated closures of many public-facing venues, including many bars, restaurants, gyms and entertainment venues.
+Claims have surged even faster since Sunday, when Gov. Jay Inslee mandated closures of many public-facing venues, including gyms, entertainment venues, and many bars and restaurants.

 “This week, every day, the new claims we are receiving are at the level of the peak weeks during the 2008/2009 recession,” said Employment Security Department commissioner Suzan LeVine.